Heyzap/ios-example-app/README.md

 ### Cocoapods

 *This project uses CocoaPods to add dependencies.
-If you'd rather add the frameworks and libraries yourself, you can remove some/all Pods from the `podfile` and instead follow the instructions on adding SDKs [here](https://developers.heyzap.com/docs/ios_sdk_setup_and_requirements).*
+If you'd rather add the frameworks and libraries yourself, you can remove some/all Pods from the `podfile`, run `pod install` in this repo's top directory to remove the frameworks and libraries, and instead follow the instructions on adding SDKs [here](https://developers.heyzap.com/docs/ios_sdk_setup_and_requirements).*

 All the pods are included in this repo.
 You should not need Cocoapods installed on your machine, and the app should run from Xcode without any other configuration or downloads.